arjohnston/portfolio/mern-auth/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>

+// Sets the required strength.
+Default is 'strong'
+// strong:
+// Contains at least 1 lowercase alphabetical character
+// Contains at least 1 uppercase alphabetical character
+// Contain at least 1 numeric character
+// Contain at least one special character: !@#\$%\^&
+// The string must be at least eight characters or longer

+// medium:
+// Contains at least 1 lowercase alphabetical character and
+// at least 1 uppercase alphabetical character or
+// contains at least one lowercase alphabetical character and
+// at least 1 numeric character or
+// contains at least one uppercase alphabetical character and
+// at least 1 numeric character
+// The string must be at least six characters or longer